Feelings & Behaviors

 Many children revert back to earlier behaviors, becoming overly dependent on the parent, wanting to sleep with the parent, thumb-sucking, bed-wetting, temper tantrums, separation anxiety, the use of baby talk or refusing to work independently on tasks that they had previously mastered.
 Under stress, children often wish to return to the feelings of safety they experienced at earlier stages in their life.
 A child may also need more adult-attention, and even though often in a response to a negative behavior, this forces an adult to interact with the child.
 If problematic behaviors continue for a long period of time, it may indicate the need for additional intervention.

 Opposite of regressive behaviors, a child may overcompensate for a parent’s inability to manage and the child will take on more responsibility.
 Frequently statements by adults will reinforce this, such as “take care of your mom’ or “make sure you are helping out.”
-This is often referred to as Big Man/Woman Syndrome, and is characterized by a child who attempts to grow up too quickly and assumes adult responsibilities.
+This is often referred to as Big Man/Woman Syndrome and is characterized by a child who attempts to grow up too quickly and assumes adult responsibilities.
 Adults should monitor appropriate roles and responsibilities for their children.

-It is natural for children to feel angry that their lives have changed, angry that they haven’t been included in decisions, angry that others don’t understand, and angry at doctors, parents and God, that they didn’t save their sibling's life.
+It is natural for children to feel angry that their lives have changed, angry that they haven’t been included in decisions, angry that others don’t understand, and angry at doctors, parents, and God, that they didn’t save their sibling's life.
 Often an expression of sadness, helplessness, frustration or fear is a part of this anger, and feelings should be validated but clearly stated that hurting themselves or others is not okay.
 It is of concern when explosive emotions interfere with school and relationships, or when the feelings are “too big” and not given the permission or the opportunity to be expressed, often resulting in an explosion of emotions and acting out behaviors.

 One danger can be when acting out behaviors are misdiagnosed as ADHD or other learning disabilities.
-Similarities between grief and ADHD include hyperactivity, impulsivity, irritability, disorganization and lack of concentration.
+Similarities between grief and ADHD include hyperactivity, impulsivity, irritability, disorganization, and lack of concentration.
 It is important that professionals explore the child’s loss history and support system and ask the right questions before giving a diagnosis and label to a child.

 Children grieve with their bodies.
 It is easier to say “my tummy hurts” than report feelings related to the death.
 Physiological symptoms include headaches, stomachaches, tiredness, sleeping disturbances, change in appetite, tightness in the throat and general nervousness.
 A child may assume the sick role in an attempt to sympathize or relate to the child who has died.
-Or simply to get the attention or comfort from a parent or other caregiver.
+Or simply to get the attention or comfort of a parent or other caregiver.